-Get all-day access to Kuerner Farm, a National Historic Landmark, where Andrew Wyeth found intriguing subjects for hundreds of tempera paintings, watercolors and drawings for more than 70 years.
-Artists working in all media are invited to explore the property where they can sketch, paint or photograph and may gain insight into Wyeth's creative process via an optional guided tour.
-Participants will meet at the Brandywine River Museum of Art parking lot at 9:15 a.m. before driving to the farm.
+Get access to Kuerner Farm, a National Historic Landmark, where Andrew Wyeth found intriguing subjects for hundreds of tempera paintings, watercolors and drawings for more than 70 years.
+Artists working in all media are invited to explore the property where they can sketch, paint, or photograph and may gain insight into Wyeth's creative process on an optional guided tour.
 Water and bathrooms are available at the site.
 Participants are responsible for providing all art materials.
 Spaces are limited.
 For more information, contact Laura Westmoreland at (610) 388-8120 or LWestmoreland@brandywine.org.

 Gain insights into Andrew Wyeth's approach to portraiture in this fascinating program presented by Audrey Lewis, curator at the Brandywine River Museum of Art, and Gwendolyn DuBois Shaw, associate professor of American Art at the University of Pennsylvania.
 Lewis will focus on local subjects including Karl and Anna Kuerner and Helga Testorf.
 Shaw will consider Wyeth's relationships with models from Chadds Ford's African-American community.
 The Museum will open at 5:30 p.m., with a reception after the lecture.
 For reservations online: http://www.brandywine.org/museum/events